-The weather may be taking a turn for the gray and cold, but fortunately there are little balls of sunshine heading our way.
+It's easy to forget that oranges were once an exotic fruit in the North East.
+Thanks to a steady and sophisticated supply chain they are now available year round.
+Not only is citrus a great source of vitamin C and fiber, but their bright colors provide a burst of light and hope during the dark days of winter.
 As we get farther into winter, citrus season picks up!
-Over the next few weeks, you will start to see a variety of sweet and flavorful fruit zipped up in its own brightly colored jacket.
+You will start to see a variety of sweet and flavorful fruit zipped up in its own brightly colored jacket.
 Make the most of the season with our guide to the most common (and delicious) citrus varieties you can expect to see in your Boston Organics deliveries, as well as tips for keeping these little gems fresh.

 Navel oranges are one of the most popular and commonly found citrus varieties, known for their thick skin, sweet, refreshing flavor, and bumpy, layered "navel" on one end.
 This growth is actually a second fruit that develops within the main one.
 Enjoy both the bright flavor of the navel and the delicious scent that fills the air when you first break it open.
 Navels are currently propagated through grafting, and are all clones of the same centuries-old tree.
 LIke the Cavendish banana, navel trees are all clones.
 (Which is not the same as genetic modification.)